traversable/schema/packages/json/README.md

 This is the main feature of `Json.fold` (which is made possible by `Json.map`) is that it fully decouples "how to recurse" from "what to do at each step".

-For more information, see the docs on `Json.fold` below.
+For more information, see the docs on [`Json.fold`](https://github.com/traversable/schema/tree/main/packages/json#jsonfold).

 ### Terms (values)